mdgriffith/elm-prefab/guides/plugins/app/resources.md

     }
 ```

 Cool!
-So, if we are on any given page, we can run
+So, if we are on any given page, we can run:

 ```elm
     -- This is an App.Effect.
     App.Resources.send.auth Resources.Auth.LoggedOut
 ```

-Or we can listen for changes by adding the following to our `subscriptions`
+Or we can listen for changes by adding the following to our `subscriptions`:

 ```elm
 subscriptions =